 Excel is the most popular application mostly for official purposes.
 Professionals who work with large amounts of data easily rely on Excel.
 With the help of Excel, we can organize data smoothly.
 Lots of functions are used in Excel for different purposes.
 This article is all about the SUMPRODUCT function.
-We will discuss SUMPRODUCT across multiple sheets.
+We will discuss how to use the SUMPRODUCT function across multiple sheets.
+So, let’s begin.

 Download Practice Workbook